-- Jupiter, the 5th planet from the Sun, is twice as massive as every other object in our Solar System combined.
+- Jupiter, the fifth planet from the Sun, is twice as massive as every other object in our Solar System combined.

-Why study Jupiter?
+Why we study Jupiter

 Named after the king of the gods in Roman mythology, Jupiter is a stunning sight to behold.
 Its red, orange, and yellow swirls, spots, and bands are visible even from small backyard telescopes.
 Astronomers have observed the planet’s Great Red Spot, a raging storm larger than Earth, for at least 200 years.

-Jupiter has a faint ring system and at least 79 moons, 4 of which are active, planet-like worlds ranging in size from just smaller than Earth’s Moon to larger than Mercury.
-All but Io likely have liquid-water oceans under their surfaces, making them possible havens for life as we know it.
-Europa’s ocean in particular may be the most biologically promising environment beyond Earth for life.
-Jupiter challenges our perceptions about where life can exist in the universe.
+Jupiter has a faint ring system and at least 79 moons, four of which are active, planet-like worlds ranging in size from just smaller than Earth’s Moon to larger than Mercury.
+Three of those four likely have liquid-water oceans under their surfaces, making them possible havens for life.
+Europa’s ocean in particular may be one of the most biologically promising environments beyond Earth for life.
+Jupiter challenges our perceptions about where life can exist in the Universe.

 Meet the Moons

-- Io is the solar system’s most volcanically active world.
+Io is the Solar System’s most volcanically active world.
 Because of friction caused by the gravity of Jupiter on one side and Europa and Ganymede on the other, it is molten nearly all the way through and continuously erupts in at least a dozen locations.

 Europa has a thick crust of water ice with a liquid saltwater ocean beneath, warmed by gravitational tugs from Jupiter and Ganymede.
 On Earth, life exists in the deepest, darkest parts of our oceans near hydrothermal vents releasing heat from our planet’s core.
 Could something similar be happening in Europa’s ocean?

 Callisto, the outermost of Jupiter’s large moons, does not experience enough gravitational pushing and pulling to heat its interior like the other moons.
 Yet there is evidence of a subsurface liquid-water ocean, likely due to high pressure from its thick ice shell above and impurities in the ocean that keep the water liquified at cool temperatures.

-Jupiter and its moons are essentially a miniature solar system unto themselves and can together teach us a lot.
+Jupiter and its moons are essentially a miniature planetary system unto themselves and can together teach us a lot.
 Every branch of planetary science has questions that can be answered here: atmospheric scientists can study storm dynamics on Jupiter, geologists can examine diverse terrains on moons with active volcanoes and geysers, and astrobiologists can search for life.

-How do we study Jupiter?
+How we study Jupiter

 Jupiter has long been studied from Earth-based telescopes.
-Galileo Galilei’s observations of Jupiter’s moons in the early 1600s revolutionized humanity’s understanding of the universe by showing that not every celestial object orbits the Earth, which was the leading theory at the time.
+Galileo Galilei’s observations of Jupiter’s moons in the early 1600s revolutionized humanity’s understanding of the Universe by showing that not every celestial object orbits the Earth, which was the leading theory at the time.

 NASA’s Pioneer 10 spacecraft made the first Jupiter flyby in 1973, returning the first close-up images of Jupiter and discovering the planet’s huge magnetic field that traps charged particles from the Sun, creating a deadly radiation field.
 Spacecraft exploring Jupiter must carry radiation shielding to survive.

 NASA’s legendary Voyager 1 and 2 spacecraft flew past Jupiter in 1979, capturing up-close views of the Galilean moons that revealed they were complex worlds unto themselves, with volcanoes, oceans, and other significant features.
 The probes also saw Jupiter’s faint ring system.
 The planet finally received its own, dedicated mission when NASA’s Galileo spacecraft arrived in 1995 and orbited Jupiter until 2003.
-Galileo dropped a probe into Jupiter’s atmosphere to measure its composition, and discovered evidence of Europa’s saltwater ocean.
+Galileo dropped a probe into Jupiter’s atmosphere to measure its composition and discovered evidence of Europa’s saltwater ocean.

+What’s under Jupiter’s beautiful clouds?
 When Jupiter formed, it likely had a large, rock-and-metal core.
-But as the planet gobbled up leftover gases from the solar system’s formation, intense pressures may have dissolved the core into an exotic substance called metallic hydrogen.
+But as the planet gobbled up leftover gases from the Solar System’s formation, intense pressures may have dissolved the core into an exotic substance called metallic hydrogen.
 The most recent data from NASA’s Juno spacecraft suggests there is no distinct core.